microsoft/SealPIR/README.md

 # Using SealPIR

 Take a look at the example in main.cpp for how to use SealPIR.
+Note: the parameter "d" stands for recursion levels, and for the current configuration, the server-to-client reply has size (pow(10, d-1) * 32) KB.
+Therefore we recommend using d <= 3.

 # Contributing